 If you walk into a burger restaurant and are treated like crap, you can choose from hundreds of others to go to next time so it is in the interest of that restaurant to give great customer service.
 If you call 911 today and a police officer gives you bad service, guess who you have to call the next time?
 Yep, the same department….as long as you are in the same city.
 Unlike businesses, the citizen has no other options and law enforcement has been dismal in the area of service.

 Don’t get me wrong.
 There are some great agencies and better officers that do a great job in this area but if we were honest, we all know that it needs to improve.

 I’ve known it for years and I talk about in our Courageous Leadership Seminar but it wasn’t until today that I decided to write about it.
 As an on duty Commander of a specialty division, I’m not always in uniform and today was one of those days.
-As I round a corner of a busy highway, I see a State Trooper blocking an exit.
+As I round a corner of a busy highway, I see an officer blocking an exit.
 He is well off the roadway and cars are clearing easily.
 I had not heard any radio traffic about any major incidents so I made the decision to approach him and ask him what was going on.

 Upon asking him, he began yelling at me to leave and that I had no business stopping.
 I identified myself as a police officer (the Police Package SUV should have given it away) and his tone changed immediately to a Chick-Fil-A Employee taking my order.
 While he didn’t say “my pleasure,” I had a few things to say.

 “If it takes me identifying myself as a police officer for you to be kind, maybe you should check yourself on how you are treating citizens?”

 Well, you can imagine how that conversation went.
 I didn’t go to jail and I’m not sure he learned anything so I’m hoping that you do.